When it comes to your sales process, take some ideas from your dating life.

 People want to know how a product will help them, so concentrate on that!

-A sell-sheet is, at its core, a ploy for attention.
+A sales sheet is, at its core, a ploy for attention.

 Sharp design is the lynchpin; if it’s not pretty, people won’t look at it.
 Flawless design means resisting the urge to cram as much information as possible onto one page.

-If your sell sheet is strictly text, it won’t be anywhere near as convincing.
-Your visuals should be the stars of your sell sheet.
+If your sales sheet is strictly text, it won’t be anywhere near as convincing.
+Your visuals should be the stars of your sales sheet.

 Use eye-catching elements such as headlines and contrasting colors, and make sure your bodies of text are broken into columns and boxes in order to create white space on the page.

 The design can make or break your one-sheet.
-If the layout and colors of your sell sheet are outdated, dull, or sloppy, you will turn your reader away.
+If the layout and colors of your sales sheet are outdated, dull, or sloppy, you will turn your reader away.

 If you have design resources at your disposal, it is time to make good use of them.

 Get away from that boring sales copy!
-Your sell-sheet must be engrossing and interesting to read.
+Your sales sheet must be engrossing and interesting to read.

 Surprise your readers by having a well-crafted message that adds something positive to their day.
 This aspect sets the tone for the rest of the copy.